Tribe Membership Process

 We ask that you give the experience a try for at least one month.
 If for some reason, you are unable to stay the whole 6 months, but wish to continue the trial period, please inform the community formally at a monthly community meeting of your departure and your intended date of return.
 The remainder of your trial period will commence upon your return.

-Once the Try Out Period begins, Participants will be responsible for their shared work load hours, of expressing their needs and engaging in the direct democracy process (except the power to cast votes).
-They will there after be included in the monthly financial 'share the wealth' dividends, which will be calculated retroactively from the day they begin working in the Shared Economy.
+Once the Try Out Period begins, Participants will be responsible for their shared work hours (Shawoho), of expressing their needs and engaging in the direct democracy process (except the power to cast votes).
+They will be included in the monthly financial 'share the wealth' dividends, which will be calculated retroactively 30 days after they begin working in the Shared Economy.

 Once the trial period is over the community will gather together through the democratic model to decide whether or not you are accepted into our family.
 Trial period Participants will be told why they were accepted or rejected.
 If not accepted, you will be asked to leave and will be given a week to do so.
 If people are truly themselves this will work out for the best for everyone involved.